There are startling differences between men and women.

 Dr. Susan Johnson is the developer of the evidence-based couples therapy method Emotionally-Focused Therapy.

-She has observed that neuroscience is now revealing just how profoundly intimate partners can influence and soothe reach other around their fearful reactions.
+Neuroscience is explaining how intimate partners can influence and soothe reach one another around their fearful reactions.
 In a now-famous study conducted at the University of Virginia, women were hooked up to FMRI machines and were told that that electrical shock was soon to be administered.

 They did a series of experiments.
 In one case, each woman held the hand of a stranger, in another, her husband’s hand, and in another case, she was on her own with nobody’s hand to hold.